top of page

 The picture superiority effect is based on the dual-process model of memory.
 The dual-process model states that both verbal and visual information are stored in the same system, but the pictures are easier to recall.
 The difference between the two is mainly due to the fact that pictures access different features of the semantic code.

 When learning with flashcards, it is important to keep the picture superiority effect in mind.
 This is a theory that explains that humans remember pictures better than words.
 The picture superiority effect has been observed in numerous experiments.
 Researchers have suggested that the image superiority effect is due to the fact that the symbolic modality of presentation affects human memory.
 The exact mechanisms behind the effect are still being studied, but it is worth mentioning that images are better remembered than words.
+Drawing cards with your handwriting is great for learning foreign language symbols.
+Try to convert the symbols from your textbooks and sketch them out yourself - this process helps in the process of learning.

 Studying with a study partner or in groups

 While working on flashcards can be beneficial, studying with a study partner or in a group can provide support, motivation, and a sense of community.
 These groups are often more productive than studying alone, and you can choose your study partners according to their strengths and weaknesses.
 If possible, try to choose study partners with similar strengths to your own.
 This will allow you to help weaker members of the group catch up.
 It's best to avoid inviting friends who aren't dedicated to studying.
+Your teacher will be pleased as you quiz each other about their course or lesson.

 Ideally, your study partner or group should have about two to five people.
 Having more than five people can become complex and time-consuming.
 If you're in a study group with several members, consider making flashcard games with your study partners.
 Divide your study partners into teams and keep a score.